SavvyCrypt/SavvyCrypt/README.md

 You can click the Preview link to take a look at your changes.
 --->
 - 👋 Hello, welcome to my github profile.
 I am @SavvyCrypt.
 - 👀 I am interested in crypto currency, decentralization, and freedom.
 Decentralized finance offers true freedom and I plan on contributing to this space as much as I can.
-I have a good amount of experience in the IT industry, but I am new to the blockchain space.
+I have experience in the IT industry, but I am new to the blockchain space.

 - 🌱 I am currently learning RUST and smart contract concepts.